Measuring dissolved H2 in water produced using "open glass" H2 tablets:

 Because ethanol-based products are classified as "dangerous goods" by USDOT (49CFR), international IATA (DGR), and other regulatory agencies worldwide (class III flammable) , they are not permitted to be shipped via the US domestic/international postal service (USPS) without special, written permission.
 Other carriers (UPS/Fedex/DHL) permit shipping of dangerous goods only after completing hazmat certification training and complying with specific packaging, labeling, handling and documentation requirements (very large fines can be imposed, even for first-time violators).
 Therefore, the H2Blue eco formula is the best choice under most circumstances.

-water becomes saturated with H2, much of the remaining gas is in a "quasi-dissolved" state.
+Under these conditions, during which the, water becomes saturated with H2, much of the remaining gas is in a "quasi-dissolved" state.
 As drops of H2Blue are added to the sample, the dissolved H2 gas is consumed by the reaction, making it possible for more H2 to be released from the bubbles and dissolve into solution, where it will then react with more H2Blue (notice also that, under the right conditions, gas being produced by the magnesium may dissolve directly into the water without becoming "quasi-dissolved" first).
 This cycle of consumption and dissolving will continue until all of the available dissolved & "quasi-dissolved" H2 gas in the sample has been consumed, and all of the magnesium has reacted (see diagram).